 The Caucasus Spatial Data Infrastructure (C-SDI) Team was established in 2015 in order to improve the spatial data sharing mechanisms and data geoprocessing capacities; to support gap analyses in spatial data availability, infrastructure and institutional arrangements; and to support capacity building of key local actors related to countries’ involvement in international and regional flagship initiatives through the Group on Earth Observation (GEO).

 Mamuka Gvilava is specialized in a wide range of environmental subjects with 20 years of experience with cooperative projects in the Caucasus and Black Sea eco-regions, and Europe.
-His expertise includes environmental and strategic (programmatic) impact assessments, environmental informatics (SDI, GIS and remote sensing, earth observations, data cube, hydrological and coastal models), green design and construction, nature based solutions, climate change assessment and development of methodologies and practices in integrated coastal management.
-An experience with project management was gained by leading the World Bank funded environmental project in Georgia and managing national and international partner inputs under several European environmental research projects (FP7, H2020).
-Mamuka Gvilava combines practical hands-on experience in environmental management and research with wider scope of policy advice serving the Ministry of Environment of Georgia as National Focal Point on Integrated Coastal Zone Management (ICZM); being the Georgian Member of the ICZM Advisory Group to Black Sea Commission, and for accomplishments in the field the Black Sea Medal was awarded in 2011 by this intergovernmental body.
-Mamuka Gvilava is Georgian member of the working group developing EU’s Black Sea Research and Innovation Agenda (SRIA), also Correspondence Contact for GEO Principle of Georgia, as well as Caucasus Spatial Data Infrastructure (C-SDI) Working Group Member and Focal Point, based in Tbilisi, Georgia.
+His expertise includes environmental and strategic (programmatic) impact assessments, environmental informatics (SDI, GIS and remote sensing, earth observations, data cube, hydrological and coastal models), green design and construction, nature-based solutions, climate change assessment and development of methodologies and practices in integrated coastal management.
+Mamuka Gvilava serves as the National Focal Point on Integrated Coastal Zone Management (ICZM); Member of the ICZM Advisory Group to Black Sea Commission; Member of the working group developing EU’s Black Sea Research and Innovation Agenda (SRIA), also Correspondence Contact for GEO Principle of Georgia, as well as Caucasus Spatial Data Infrastructure (C-SDI) Working Group Member and Focal Point, based in Tbilisi, Georgia.

-Andrei Medvedev graduated the Faculty of Geography at Moscow State University and holds Ph.D. in Geography and Cartography.
-Since 2006 he is working at the Institute of Geography at Russian Academy of Science.
-He has profound experience in teaching GIS, remote sensing and topography both in Moscow State University and High School of Economics.
-He was a member of organizational committees of more than 20 international scientific conferences and more than 20 scientific projects at the Russian Academy of Science, the Russian Geographic Society, the Russian Scientific Foundation.
-He is also an official expert at the Russian Academy of Science; member of the Technology Committee of standardization in the fields of geographical information, geodesy and cartography; member of Scientific Committee on geodesy and geophysics at International Association of Academy of Science; expert of the European Cooperation in Science and Technology (COST).
+Andrei Medvedev graduated from the Faculty of Geography at Moscow State University and holds a Ph.D. in Geography and Cartography.
+He has profound experience in teaching GIS, remote sensing, and topography both in Moscow State University and the High School of Economics.
+He was a member of organizational committees of more than 20 international scientific conferences.
+He is also a member of the Technology Committee of standardization in the fields of geographical information, geodesy, and cartography; a member of the Scientific Committee on geodesy and geophysics at the International Association of Academy of Science; an expert of the European Cooperation in Science and Technology (COST).